 There are two general technical writing skills: stellar writing and deep familiarity with the subject matter (the industry a tech writer works in).
 We teach the skills to master both in our technical writing certification courses.

-On one side, you have engineers.
-When engineers initially design a product, they create complex sentences packed with industry jargon.
-On the other side, you have the target audience who wants to use a product but doesn’t need to understand how the product works.
+Conversely, you have the target audience who wants to use a product but doesn’t need to understand how the product works.
 A car is a great example.
-Most adults know how to drive a car, but only people working in the industry know exactly how a car works.
+Most adults know how to drive a car, but only people in the industry know exactly how a car works.
 That’s where technical writers come in as a “translator” between the two sides.

 Technical Writer Responsibilities